Darth-Apple/Average-Profile-Ratings/readme.txt

 -------------------------------------------
  - Upload the contents of the /Upload folder to your forum root.
  - Install and activate via ACP -> Configuration -> Plugins.
+ - Many thanks to Jonny (tc4me) from https://autism4all.at for the German translation of this plugin.
+Both English and German are included with this repository, no external language packs required!

 -------------------------------------------
 SETTINGS: